lmsqueezy/lemonsqueezy.js/README.md

 ### Looping lists

-Endpoints that return a list of results can be paged using optional `page` and `perPage` values.
-If `perPage` is omitted, the API returns the default of 10 results per page.
-`perPage` should be a value between 1 and 100.
+You can use `page` and `perPage` to loop lists of results.

-You can use the `lastPage` value in the `meta.page` object to check if you are on the last page of results.
+Responses contain a `meta.page` object, which describes the pagination of your requests.
+In this example, you can use the `lastPage` value to check if you are on the last page of results.

 ```javascript
 let hasNextPage = true